ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-9-Math.rst

         // 1.
 Use Math.random() to generate 3 integers from 0-40 (not including 40) and print them out.

         // 2.
 Calculate the number of combinations to choose 3 numbers between 0-40 (not including 40) using Math.pow() and print it out.
+        // For example, Math.pow(10,2) is 10^2 and the number of permutations to choose 2 numbers between 0-9.

       }